Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plants.md

 **Affected People**: Demonstrator/Public

-**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

-**Mitigation**: Ask parents if child is allergic to the plant we are using before beginning the demonstration.
+**Mitigation**: Check beforehand for any allergens in demonstrators and ensure experiment allocations are appropriate.
+Ask parents if child is allergic to the plant we are using before beginning the demonstration.
 In case of adverse reaction, call a first aider.
 Tell children who have been touching soil to wash hands after experiment and supervise at all times so that children do not eat the sample.

-**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3 (low)

 <br/>